SumoLogic/sumologic-aws-lambda/securityhub-connector/README.md

-# Sumo Logic Overbridge Connector
+# Sumo Logic SecurityHub Connector

-This lambda function is used for importing findings from Sumo Logic to AWS Overbridge.
+This lambda function is used for importing findings from Sumo Logic to AWS Security Hub.

 ## Setup